Artist of the Year 2021 (Solo) | Australian Folk Music Awards

 Equipped with an electric guitar tuned to DADGAD and an open-back 5-string banjo, Ruth began her solo journey in 2019, releasing Daisywheel, produced by acclaimed musician and composer Luke Plumb (Shooglenifty).
 The album was nominated for ‘Best Folk Album 2020’ at the Music Victoria Awards and has been described as “…compelling and intimately fierce” (Living Tradition – UK).

-Daisywheel is a lyrical voyage of history, struggle & resilience in song; a confluence and collision of ancient and contemporary and a cross-cultural zeitgeist.
+Daisywheel is a lyrical voyage of history, struggle & resilience in song; a confluence of ancient and contemporary.
 At times unapologetically political, the repertoire incorporates the many influences that have shaped Ruth’s musicianship over the years, escaping strict boundaries of genre.
 There are flavours of Celtic & Anglo trad, old-time American music, Eastern European & Middle Eastern music and folk-rock with washes of electronic programming and beats.

 Intrinsic to her musical identity, Ruth also works as a rogue folklorist and oral historian and is a committed activist and advocate for independent music and folk culture in Australia.